 All these various changes and restructures are a fundamental challenge for the traditional forms of educational preparation and practice made during the nineteenth and twentieth centuries, especially formal education and institutionalized universities.
 Thus, the Internet, according to many commentators, is contrary to the monopoly of the national education system and the importance of the rights of professions working in this system.
 In all the ways already described, the Internet will certainly test the educational boundaries that have been set among experts and beginners, the production and application of knowledge, as well as the time and location of learning.
 In terms of how education is transported, the Internet is related to a diverse set of learning practices and changing social relationships.

-The Internet has certainly sparked controversy and concern in the education community.
+The Internet such as Time 100mbps Malaysia has certainly sparked controversy and concern in the education community.
 On the one hand, many educators are busy rethinking and redesigning the concept of schools and universities to meet the demands of the Internet age.
 Over the past decade, several proposals have been made for the development of Internet students and educational institutions that are more in line with the features of online information.
 The task of reinventing schools and universities for the Internet age includes not only “rethinking that learning is important” but also “rethinking learning.”
 This saw the development of an educational model built around the creation of shared knowledge (not the use of individuals) to inculcate learning with a sense of play, expression, reflection, and exploration.
 The past decade has seen several ideas from aspiring educators suggest developing a new pedagogy and curriculum built based on social interaction, exploration, games, and production.

 However, contrary to the school’s proposal, it has become a step of resistance to align the Internet with more radical forms of educational institutionalization.
 The argument for this school closure proved popular among groups outside of traditional educational institutions, which allowed the Internet to fully capture the needs of educational institutions.
 The basic concepts here include self-determination, self-organization, self-regulation, and do-it-yourself ideas (with a neat touch to the do-it-yourself concept).
 All of these ideas align the internet with the general rejection of institutionalized education – especially those that have long been criticized as outdated banking models for collecting informational content.
 Instead, Internet-based education is structured on open discussion, open discussion, radical inquiry, ongoing experimentation, and knowledge sharing.
 Like other aspects of digital activity, education is now envisioned as something open to reprogramming, modification, and hacking to better suit one’s needs.